SAP/spartacus-docs/_pages/dev/routes/early-login.md

 })
 ```

-## Protecting only individual routes
+## Protecting Individual Routes

-The ealry login feature is not recommended for protecting individual routes, because it only allows for whitelisting of public pages.
-If only a minority of routes needs protection, please use [CMS Guarded Components](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#guarding-components).
+The early login feature is not recommended for protecting individual routes, because it only allows you to whitelist public pages.
+If you want to protect only a small number of routes, it is better to use [CMS Guarded Components](https://sap.github.io/cloud-commerce-spartacus-storefront-docs/customizing-cms-components/#guarding-components) instead.